PolyRun/HighVolumes/optimizations/selected_for_report/README.md

 coordWalk_1 makes JIT stronger, should check other bm to see if used there.
 Which plot should we use?
 Runtime?

+-> Fixed the configurations.
+Must rerun!

 ## 8
 Basically as good as old plots used to be.
 We wanted this, right?
+-> maybe not needed if 7 looks better now?

 ## 9
 Data looks promising, need to make table now.